ERASMUS+

 India – Punjabi University (Department of Basic Mathematics and Applied Sciences)

-❍ Staff mobility for teaching – Incoming: Number of participants = 1 (12 days)
+❍ Staff mobility for teaching – Incoming: Number of participants = 1 (12 days in total): The mobility has been successfully completed.

-❍ Student mobility for studies – Outgoing: Number of participants (1 with fewer opportunities) = 1 (3 months)
+❍ Student mobility for studies – Outgoing: Number of participants (1 with fewer opportunities) = 1 (3 months in total)

 (Region 10) Latin America